sami855-ux/Email-spam-calssfication/README.md

 In the digital age, spam emails pose considerable challenges to users, necessitating robust solutions for effective management.
 This essay outlines the development of a spam classification web application using FastAPI, a modern Python web framework, coupled with pre-trained machine learning models and vectorization techniques.

+## Problem Definition and Data Acquisition

+The goal of spam detection is to automatically classify incoming emails as either spam (unwanted or harmful) or ham (legitimate communication).
+Implementing an effective spam detection system helps improve user experience, reduces phishing risks, and enhances the overall quality of email communications.

+I used dataset in csv file structure, This dataset is used for training models to classify emails as "spam" or "ham" (non-spam).
+The effectiveness of the model depends on its ability to accurately distinguish between the two categories.

+The dataset can be used with algorithms such as Naive Bayes, Support Vector Machines (SVM), or neural networks to automate the detection of spam emails.
+But i used Navie Bayes in this project.

+ ### Data understanding and exploration is found at the dirctory of notebooks folder

 ## Application Structure

 This FastAPI application consists of several key components: